erikgrinaker/toydb/README.md

 * Iterator-based relational query engine with time-travel support.

-* SQL interface including projections, filters, joins, and aggregations.
+* SQL interface including projections, filters, joins, and aggregates.

 For details, see the [reference documentation](REFERENCE.md).